 - Removes hazardous waste when notified by safety officer liaison.

-- Maintains contact with EPA and appropriate regulatory agencies and ensures policy is updated accordingly.
+- Maintains contact with EPA and regulatory agencies and updates policies accordingly.

 General Safety Guidelines for Faculty/Staff Dealing with Hazardous Materials or Chemicals

-- Label all storage area and chemical properly.
+- Properly label all storage areas and chemicals.

 - Be familiar with safe procedures regarding materials.